The differences between conditional contracts, option agreements and pre-emption agreements

 We would always recommend that both the seller and the buyer take advice from an independent surveyor and an independent solicitor before agreeing or signing any binding documents.

-For further information please contact Victoria Sandberg in our Commercial Property team.
+For further information please contact our Commercial Property team.

 Please note the contents of this blog are given for information only and must not be relied upon.
 Legal advice should always be sought in relation to specific circumstances.